 Of course, all of this depends on people entering the funnel at the start.
 That’s where you’ll want to have an inbound marketing strategy that attracts more traffic to your website.

-My SEO agency, The Search Initiative helps business owners like you fill up their sales funnel with targeted traffic using SEO and content marketing.
+My SEO agency, The Search Initiative helps business owners like you fill up their digital marketing funnel with targeted traffic using search engine optimization and content marketing.